-‘Criminal Minds’ Is Gearing Up For Season 13: So Is #NoHotchNoWatch’s Thomas Gibson Protest [Opinion]
+‘Criminal Minds’ Is Gearing Up For Season 13, So Is #NoHotchNoWatch’s Thomas Gibson Protest [Opinion]

 Criminal Minds fired Paget Brewster and A.J.
 Cook years ago, as Paget mentions in the video above.
 Fans protested and signed petitions until the ladies were brought back.
 Considering that CBS caved in to pressure back then, why shouldn’t #NoHotchNoWatch keep trying to bring back Thomas Gibson?

-Paget Brewster was quoted in Cinema Blend discussing her own termination from Criminal Minds and how it became temporary.
+Paget Brewster was quoted by Cinema Blend discussing her own termination from Criminal Minds and how it became temporary.

 “So now A.J.’s gone, I’m training Rachel Nichols to replace me and A.J., I died, and then I shot a pilot that didn’t go… and then it was announced that I was returning to Criminal Minds!
 And I called my agents, and I said, ‘I’m not!
 What do they mean I’m returning to Criminal Minds?’
 And they said, ‘Well, they added another year to your contract for you to get those 17 episodes.”